Configuring DuckDB spatial extension in dbt projects

 enable_progress_bar: false

 The extensions array instructs the adapter to fetch and register the spatial module at connection initialization.
-In ephemeral CI/CD runners or air-gapped environments where the DuckDB extension registry is unreachable, you must pre-bundle the .duckdb_extension binary or rely on runtime hooks.
+In ephemeral CI/CD runners or air-gapped environments where the DuckDB extension registry is unreachable, you must pre-bundle the .duckdb_extension binary or seed the extension directory before running dbt.
 This deterministic dependency resolution aligns with broader architectural patterns documented in Core Fundamentals & Architecture for dbt Geospatial, ensuring that spatial UDFs are available before the first ref() or source() is evaluated.

 2. Extension Lifecycle & Hook Management